Horizon-Private-Server/horizon-wiki/horizon-policies/README.md

 ### Bans
 The third time that a user violates the rules:
 - The user will be banned from the Horizon Discord server.
-- At the discretion of the UYA Staff, the user may be banned from the UYA/R&C 3 game server.
-- At the discretion of the DL Staff, the user may be banned from the DL/Gladiator game servers.
+- At the discretion of the Horizon staff, the user may be banned from the UYA/R&C 3 and/or DL/Gladiator game servers.
 - At the discretion of the Horizon staff, the ban may expire in 9 months (see next section).
 - The ban will be permanently logged by Horizon staff.
 - The ban will not be explained to the user by default.
 However, the user may DM a Horizon staff member requesting an explanation for the ban.